-There is nothing inherently magical about the number itself; it's more about what it represents.
-Namely getting out of your seat and up walking around.
+You may have heard that you should aim for 10,000 steps a day, but why?
+There's nothing inherently magical about the number in and of itself; it's more what it represents.
+Namely, getting out of your seat and walking around.

-Oddly enough, the 10,000 number came from a Japanese pedometer first marketed in the 1960s, according to UC Davis Integrative Medicine.
+Originally, though, the number 10,000 came from a Japanese pedometer first marketed in the 1960s, according to UC Davis Integrative Medicine.
 The devices were called "manpo-kei," which translates to 10,000-step meter.

 Week 1: Walk Just a Little Bit More

-Week 2: Find a Creative Way to Log More Steps
+Week 2: Find Creative Ways to Log More Steps

 Week 3: Get Your Friends and Co-Workers Involved

-Invite your friends, family member or co-workers to join you!
+To celebrate Week 3, invite your friends, family members or co-workers to join you.
 That might mean taking the kids for a walk around the neighborhood, asking your co-worker to take a lunchtime walk with you or setting up your own challenge with your family.

-It's the last week of the challenge, so let's see just how active you can be!
-Try to set a PR for steps in a day.
-Don't go crazy (most of us still have jobs and family to attend to), but see how many steps you can take in a day.
+It's the last week of the challenge, so let's see just how active you can be.
+Push yourself to set a PR for steps this week.
+Don't go neglecting your jobs or family — but see how many steps you can take in a single day.

-1. Find some way to measure your daily steps.
 There are a lot of fitness trackers out there that you can either wear on your wrist or clip to your clothes.
-If you don't want to shell out the money for an expensive wearable that you may or may not use after the challenge, most smartphones will track your daily steps (as long as you carry it with you throughout the day, of course).
+If you don't want to shell out the money for an expensive wearable, most smartphones will track your daily steps (as long as you carry it with you throughout the day, of course).

-3. Join the LIVESTRONG.COM Challenge Facebook Group.
+Join the LIVESTRONG.com Challenge Facebook Group.
 We'll be posting lots of helpful info and tips, answering all your questions and connecting you to other members of the community who are joining you for the challenge.

-4. Post your progress to the group.
-Keep the rest of the community updated with your daily walking by posting screenshots of your step-counting app or photos of your fitness tracker or what you saw on your daily walk.
-Maybe you walked through the park at lunch or took a hike over the weekend.
-We want to see it!
+Put one foot in front of the other and stay active throughout the month.
+Then keep the Challenge Facebook Group updated with your daily walking by posting screenshots of your step-counting app or photos of your fitness tracker or what you saw on your daily walk.
+Maybe you walked through the park at lunch or took a hike over the weekend — we want to see it!